AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/crm/salesforce-package-configuration/uninstall-marketo-sales-connect-from-salesforce-classic.md

 1. Repeat steps from all three sections.

-Account view has only one button – “Send MSE Email” and the following fields:
+Account view has only one button – "Send MSE Email" and the following fields:

    ![](assets/uninstall-salesforce-classic-customization-package-16.png)